freeradical13/freeradical13.github.io/index.md

 A [molecular entity][] is a single instance of a part or whole of a molecule, such as an atom, ion, or molecule.
 A set of identical molecular entities (in other words, a class of molecular entities) is a [chemical species][].
 For example, a single water molecule is a molecular entity, but all the instances of a water molecule in some context is a chemical species.
 Relatedly, an [elementary entity][] is similar to a molecular entity but may also be an electron, particle, or group of particles.

+A [free radical][] is a substance with at least one unpaired valence electron (e.g. a halogen), making it highly chemically reactive.

 A substance may be described in many ways, all of which may represent either an entity or a species:

 1. A [molecular formula][] describes the number of atoms of each element in each molecule in a subscript to the right of the element symbol (or 1 if the subscript is omitted).
 For example, the molecule H<sub>2</sub>O represents two Hydrogen atoms bonded with one Oxygen atom.